ASK AN EXPERT

 Q- HOW DO I CHOOSE OUTDOOR WALL TILES?

-A- Most porcelain tiles are frost-proof so can be used on external walls externally, although some glazes may weather over time.
+A- Most outdoor porcelain tiles are frost-proof so can be used on walls externally, although some glazes may weather over time.
 Ceramic tiles tend to be more porous and so are better suited to sheltered areas, while natural stone wall tiles require sealing to protect them from the elements.
 These are perfect for outdoor kitchens which are a growing popular trend at the moment.

 If you have a question that’s not been answered here, visit one of our 14 UK showrooms or get in touch where our experts are on-hand to help.